-Development of quality management systems on the road to serving at higher precision levels by means of desired quality standards has direct correlation with quality improvement.
-Many engineers, scientists and people from other branches have developed different approaching for quality improvement, all of which are tools for the refinement of processes.
-Most widely known methods are:
+The development of quality management systems on the road to serving at higher precision levels by means of desired quality control standards has a direct correlation with quality improvement.
+Many engineers, scientists, and people from other branches have developed different approaches for quality improvement, all of which are tools for the refinement of processes.
+The most widely known methods are:

 ISO 9004, performance improvement guidelines.

 ISO 9001, quality management system.
-Organizations who are able to meet the demands of this standard can acquire ISO 9001 certification.
-This certification enables them to show that quality of created goods/services accommodates worldwide known standards.
+Organizations that are able to meet the demands of this standard can acquire ISO 9001 certification.
+This certification enables them to show that the quality of created goods/services accommodates worldwide known standards.
 It is the only certified standard.

 Taguchi Methods, statistical methods named after Genichi Taguchi, an engineer and statistician.
-These methods mainly focus on quality improvement based on minimization of amount of experiments needed for prediction of best results.
+These methods mainly focus on quality improvement based on the minimization of the number of experiments needed for the prediction of the best results.

 PDCA, plan, do, check, act cycle used for QC operations.

-There exists numerous different methods, however many of them are specialized in certain working areas.
+There exist numerous different methods, however many of them are specialized in certain working areas.